 Rewards restricted to Harley-Davidson purchases

-- No annual fee: Unlike many secured credit cards, this low commitment card doesn’t charge an annual fee, saving you anywhere from $25 to $49 (or maybe more) in unnecessary charges.
+- No annual fee: Unlike many secured credit cards, this low commitment card doesn’t charge an annual fee, saving you anywhere from $25 to $49 (or maybe more) in unnecessary fees.

 - Relatively high credit limit: If you’ve got the cash available, you could fund a credit limit as high as $5,000—which could be helpful to your developing credit score.
 A low credit utilization ratio, in which you only use a small portion of your total available credit, is a key component of a healthy credit score.